Computable vs Descriptive Combinatorics of Local Problems on Trees: Introduction

 \item We call a $\Delta$-regular graph $G$ \textit{computable} if its vertex and edge sets $X$ and $E$ are computable subsets of $\HF$ and $G$ is a computable subset of $X \times E$.
 We call a coloring $c : G \rightarrow \Sigma$ computable if it is computable as a function (we may of course assume $\Sigma \subset \HF$.)
 We say $\Pi$ is in the class COMPUTABLE if every computable acyclic $\Delta$-regular graph admits a computable $\Pi$-coloring.

 \item We call a computable $\Delta$-regular graph $G$ as in (3) \textit{highly computable} if the degree function $\deg:X \rightarrow \omega$ is computable.
-This is equivalent to the set of true edges being computable.
+Since there are $\Delta$ edges incident to each $x \in X$ and $\deg(x)$ is the number of true such edges, this is equivalent to the set of true edges being computable.
 In particular, truly $\Delta$-regular computable graphs are highly computable.
 We say $\Pi$ in in the class HCOMP if every highly computable acyclic $\Delta$-regular graph admits a computable $\Pi$-coloring. \end{enumerate} \end{definition}

 We can now state our results.
 In \cite{QW_ASI}, Qian and Weilacher ask whether, for a general nice class of graphs, LCLs solvable in the highly computable setting are always solvable Baire-measurably.
 Our first result confirms this for regular forests.